 But the most inspirational part of this fight comes after this epic battle between the two fighters (which put them both in the hospital with severe injuries).
 As the final bell rings, you can see them embrace each other, literally holding each other up and congratulating each other on such a hard battle.

 The fight itself was the start of a friendship that would last until Arturo Gatti’s untimely death.
 But before Gatti died, the two of them would go on to have two more epic battles — the latter being Micky Ward’s final fight — and Ward would also go on to train Gatti for the final fight of his career.
-This is literally something we see in Rocky 3, when Apollo Creed trained Rocky Balboa!
+This might remind you of Rocky 3, when Apollo Creed trained Rocky Balboa!

 While we can be inspired by their resilience and toughness, what we do not want to miss is their competitive spirit — The truth that competition not only brought them closer together but helped them make each other better!
 The story of their trilogy is that of true competitors striving to give and be their best.

-If you want to know more about this fight, check out the HBO documentary.
+If you want to know more about this fight, check out this HBO documentary.
 It is definitely one of the best sports documentaries I have ever seen.

 “The joy of playing does not need to be sacrificed in the name of competition.
 On the contrary, the joy of playing includes winning and performing at your highest possible level.
 Sports ask for all of your mind, body, and spirit to win the game.
 It also demands that it be done with virtue.
 Accepting anything less transforms play into a selfish work.”